What is spatchcock chicken?

 The easiest way to spatchcock a chicken is to have your butcher do it for you!
 If you’d like to do it yourself at home, here’s the process:

 To spatchcock a chicken or turkey, first grab a pair of kitchen shears.
-Make sure the chicken is breast side up.
+Make sure the chicken is breast side down.
 Use the shears to cut along each side of the back bone, beginning from the the tail end and working your way up towards the neck cavity.
 Remove the backbone (and any giblets inside the bird).
 You can store these in a freezer safe container and use them next time you make chicken stock.

 Next, simply take hold of the edges you just cut on the chicken and open the bird up like a book.
 Turn over so the cavity is face down on your cutting board, then use your hands to forcefully press down on one of the breastbones.
 You should hear a loud crack.
 Repeat on the other breastbone.